How we can help

 Regular hearing screenings can detect any hearing loss early on, allowing for prompt treatment and reducing the risk of further damage.
 We recommend scheduling a hearing screening with a Hearing Care Professional to ensure your ears are in good health.

-There are times, however, that unilateral hearing loss may be permanent.
-If this is the case, your Hearing Care Professional can help you find ways to manage your hearing loss.
-Hearing aids are a great way to take back your hearing health.
+Sometimes, unilateral hearing loss may be permanent.
+If this happens, your Hearing Care Professional can help you explore options to improve communication, everyday hearing, and your long-term hearing health.

 Unilateral hearing loss: FAQ